raspberrypilearning/components/components/air-quality-sensor.md

 ![Air Quality Sensor](air-quality-sensor.png)

-An Air Quality Sensor is used to detect air quality.
+An Air Quality Sensor is a sensor used to determine air quality by detecting polluting gases.

 ## Buy

-Buy an air quality sensor from:
+Buy an Air Quality Sensor from:

 - [RS Components](http://uk.rs-online.com/web/p/gas-detection/5389960)